 - Custom States – use this page to customize opened and closed states for the legacy Part Requests feature.

-- Lifecycle Definitions – use this page to define and manage your NEXUS Server's lifecycle definitions, complementing the ability to do this through the NEXUS design client.
+Lifecycle Definitions – use this page to define and manage your Enterprise Server's lifecycle definitions, complementing the ability to do this through Altium Designer.
 Providing better visibility of the states and transitions involved each lifecycle is built in a graphical way that shows the flows involved.

-- Components – use this page to define default target folders (within the NEXUS Server's folder structure) in which new models should be created, when creating a new Component Item.
+Components – use this page to define default target folders (within the Enterprise Server's folder structure) in which new models should be created, when creating a new Component Item.
 To change a default folder, click the button.
 The Explorer window will appear with which to choose the desired new default target release folder for that model type.
-Once chosen click OK to close the window and return to the Components page, with the applicable field updated with the new folder path.
+Once chosen, click OK to close the window and return to the Components page, with the applicable field updated with the new folder path.

-Check the Enable Pin Mapping option to enable custom pin-mapping.
-The advanced pin mapping feature, available through the Single Component Editor in the Altium NEXUS design client, allows component symbol pins to be mapped to any component footprint pad, or any number of footprint pads.
-This option is included because custom pin mapping is not supported by the NEXUS design client versions prior to 4, and is not backward compatible.
-If this feature is used for your components, the mapping will not be interpreted correctly when performing an ECO in a software version earlier than NEXUS client 4.
+- Check the Enable Pin Mapping option to enable custom pin-mapping.
+The advanced pin mapping feature, available through the Component Editor in its Single Component Editing mode in Altium Designer, allows component symbol pins to be mapped to any component footprint pad, or any number of footprint pads.
+This option is included because custom pin mapping is not supported by Altium Designer versions prior to 21, and is not backward compatible.
+If this feature is used for your components, the mapping will not be interpreted correctly when performing an ECO in a software version earlier than Altium Designer 21.

-- Data Cleanup – use this page to quickly delete data items from your NEXUS Server.
-This is particularly useful after having experimented with creating and releasing content into your NEXUS Server, for example when trying out the migration of local file-based libraries and now you want to 'flush' such experimental data.
-This functionality works on any and all Item types in your NEXUS Server.
+Data Cleanup – use this page to quickly delete data items from your Enterprise Server.
+This is particularly useful after having experimented with creating and releasing content into your Enterprise Server, for example, when trying out the migration of local file-based libraries and now you want to 'flush' such experimental data.
+This functionality works on any and all Item types in your Enterprise Server.

 Use the available checkboxes to determine whether to delete all data items (All) or specific item types.
 With your cleanup strategy configured, click the button.
 A window will appear asking for confirmation, and alerting you to the fact that this action cannot be undone.
 To verify and proceed, enter the text Delete my data permanently into the field and then click Yes.

-- Projects – use this page to specify the default path (within the NEXUS Server's folder structure) for newly-released projects.
+Projects – use this page to specify the default path (within the Enterprise Server's folder structure) for newly-released projects.
 You can also define default sharing permissions for new projects, so that the right users and/or roles have access to those projects from the moment they are created.

 - Naming of component models that are transferred from ECAD to MCAD – use the options to specify how components are named when initially pushed to the MCAD domain.
 The naming drop-down menu provides combinations of ECAD Footprint Name, Component ID or a Custom Property for the transferred model name on the MCAD side, where the Custom Component Property, if that option is selected, is entered in the field below.